Jutho/VectorFunctionSpacesSummary/README.md

 **Lemmas, propositions, theorems:**

 No proofs from Chapter 4.
-Nonetheless important
+The following insights are nonetheless important:

 * In a metric complete vector space (=Banach space)